CMA Officers 2013-2015

-Rachele Kanigel is an associate professor of journalism at San Francisco State University and faculty adviser to the student newspaper Golden Gate Xpress, which publishes daily online and weekly in print.
+CMA president Rachele Kanigel is an associate professor of journalism at San Francisco State University and faculty adviser to the student newspaper Golden Gate Xpress, which publishes daily online and weekly in print.
 She teaches Newswriting, Reporting, Introduction to Online Journalism, The Contemporary Magazine and other journalism courses and directs summer study-abroad programs with the Institute for Education in International Media (ieiMedia).
 She was a newspaper reporter for 15 years for daily newspapers, including The Oakland Tribune and the Raleigh, N.C.
 News and Observer, and has freelanced for TIME, U.S. News and World Report, Reader’s Digest, Prevention and other publications.
 She is the author of The Student Newspaper Survival Guide, which came out in a second edition in 2011.
 In 2010 she was awarded the Beverly Kees Educator of the Year Award by the Northern California Society of Professional Journalists and in 2006 she was named Journalism Educator of the Year by the California Journalism Education Coalition.
-With CMA, Kanigel has previously served as board secretary and chair of the Professional Development Committee.
-As CMA vice president, Kanigel coordinates CMA publications, works as a liaison with other professional groups and supervises evaluations for CMA’s conventions and convention sessions.
-She would serve as CMA president if the president is unable to perform his duties.
-Contact the vice president at firstname.lastname@example.org.
+With CMA, Kanigel has previously served as board vice president, secretary, and chair of the Professional Development Committee.
+Contact the president at firstname.lastname@example.org.

 Chris serves as CMA's treasurer and has been the director of Student Publications at the University of Kentucky since 2001.
 He advises the student newspaper, The Kentucky Kernel, and the yearbook, the Kentuckian, as well as several other publications.
 Chris came to the University of Kentucky from the Lexington Herald-Leader where he worked as a reporter, editor and computer-assisted reporting coordinator for eight years.
 He also spent two years at the Columbus Ledger-Enquirer as Sunday/Projects editor.
 Chris has also been the owner of a fishing and hunting magazine in Kentucky called the Kentucky Outdoor Journal.
 He is currently the owner/editor of a fishing blog called www.kentuckyfishing.com (it is only updated in spring and summer).
 Chris graduated from Western Kentucky University where he was editor of the College Heights Herald.
 He is married to Lee Poore, a volleyball player and director of Employee Health and Safety at UK.
 He has two kids, Emery, 11, and Meg, 9.